 You may have several devices ready to hook up to your TV, but before you do, consider the two available types: Input and Output.
 Input devices send audio to your TV.
 These include Blu-ray players, game consoles, and Set-top boxes.
 Output devices receive sound from a TV.
 These include surround sound speakers, soundbars, and headphones.
 Depending on the type of device, you should choose the correct audio format: PCM, Bitstream, or Dolby.
 Before you set things up, review your devices, their functions, and the way you are connecting them so you can choose the correct format.

-Choose the best HDMI Input Audio setting
+Choose the best HDMI Input Audio Format

-When connecting an external device, there’s one more thing you need to take into consideration, and that’s the HDMI input audio format.
+When connecting an external device, there’s one more thing you need to take into consideration, and that’s the HDMI Input Audio Format.
 If you do not connect any HDMI input devices to your TV you do not need to change this setting.